Tech Tips

 • POI Loader

-I added a cigarette light outlet to the driver's side dash so I didn't have the cord stretched across my feet to the Newmar supplied outlets.
+I added a cigarette light outlet to the driver's side dash so I didn't have the cord stretched across my feet to the Newmar-supplied outlets.
 I also added a "Y" adapter to the headphone port and hooked to my Sony mixer unit.
-This allows me to play my cds via the MP3 player though the radio speakers.
+This allows me to play my CDs via the MP3 player through the radio speakers.

-I also found a coiled power cord, a Sun Shade and Dash Mount that Base Mount fits it.
+I also found a coiled power cord, a Sun Shade and a Dash Mount that Base Mount fits.
 So now I can set it almost anywhere.

 Return to Tech Tips